0228lin/remote-photoplethysmography-ssl/README.md

 </div>

-**⚠️ DEMONSTRATION REPOSITORY ONLY - NO PRACTICAL USE PERMITTED** This repository contains demonstration code developed during a healthcare data preprocessing research internship.
-It is intended for portfolio purposes only and contains no confidential data or proprietary information.
+**⚠️ DEMONSTRATION REPOSITORY ONLY - NO PRACTICAL USE PERMITTED** This repository contains **demonstration code only**, developed to showcase technical capabilities in healthcare AI research.
+This code is **NOT for any commercial, academic, or practical use** and contains **NO confidential information**.

 ## Overview